7 Steps to Begin Homeschooling in Virginia

 Themes communicate.
 If you spend ten minutes explaining the responsibilities of an ancient Egyptian pharaoh, your child may remember 25% of the information.
 Have him sit on a pharaoh’s throne for ten minutes, delegating the responsibilities himself, and he’ll remember every detail for years.
 The more developed the theme, the richer the experience—and ultimately, the more vivid the memory.

 If you haven’t had the luxury of time to research curricula and learning styles yet, don’t fret!
 This article will provide guidance regarding a simple, stress-free way to begin your family’s home education journey.

 Ginny Yurich ~ 1000 Hours Outside!

 BONUS!
 This workshop was recorded at Homeschooling with Confidence: UNSTOPPABLE in June.
 We just love it so much, we decided to share here!
 In the last few decades, childhood has largely moved inside.
-With so many great opportunities that vie for our time, it’s easy to consider outside play as frivolous.
-In this session, Ginny Yurich, founder of 1000 Hours Outside, reveals how “just” playing outside offers a myriad of developmental benefits to your child, and how these benefits will extend through adulthood.
+With so many great opportunities that vie for our time, it’s easy to consider outside play as frivolous, especial as you head back to school.
+In this session, Ginny Yurich, founder of 1000 Hours Outside, reveals how “just” playing outside offers a myriad of developmental benefits to your child that extend through adulthood.

 by Sandra Modersohn